 You would probably not have imagined, for instance, that terrorism would figure in an Ayckbourn comedy, where the politics are more likely to be marital than martial.
 Yet in Arrivals & Departures, the unseen catalyst is indeed a terrorist, of unspecified provenance, known as Cerastes and “as devious, dangerous and deadly as the viper after which he is named.”

 That description comes from Quentin (Bill Champion), the priggish, clerical-minded man who heads the D group of the S.S.D.O., or Strategic Simulated Distractional Operations.
 If all the world’s a stage, and it usually is for Mr. Ayckbourn, then Quentin is the in-over-his-head director of this small corner of it.
-His mandate is to organize his troops into a facsimile of the usual crowd that swirls through a train station, where Cerastes is said to be headed.
+His mandate is to organise his troops into a facsimile of the usual crowd that swirls through a train station, where Cerastes is said to be headed.

-So Arrivals & Departures (which originated at Mr. Ayckbourn’s home base and creative laboratory, the Stephen Joseph Theater in Scarborough, England) begins with what is effectively a dress rehearsal.
+So Arrivals & Departures (which originated at Mr. Ayckbourn’s home base and creative laboratory, the Stephen Joseph Theatre in Scarborough, England) begins with what is effectively a dress rehearsal.
 Quentin is delivering direction to operatives dressed up as husbands and wives, mothers and sons, tourists and station attendants.
 This being an Ayckbourn play, the relationships among the troops portraying these ordinary people are fractious.
 And Quentin, attired as a chauffeur, is not pleased with his cast’s performances.

 Nor is he exactly delighted when a young soldier, Ez (Ms. Boag), interrupts the proceedings to say she has been assigned to guard a civilian being helicoptered in from Yorkshire.
 That’s Barry (Mr. Wall, bumbling brilliantly), a middle-aged traffic warden who had an unpleasant encounter with a man who may well be Cerastes.
 This means that Quentin must weave Ez and Barry into his little play of strategic deception.

 He initially proposes that they pretend to be father and daughter, which we will come to see is an unfortunate suggestion.
-Ez’s father, a soldier, was killed in combat when she was a little girl, a loss that seems to be the root of her aggressively defensive demeanor.
+Ez’s father, a soldier, was killed in combat when she was a little girl, a loss that seems to be the root of her aggressively defensive demeanour.
 And Barry - whose spirited stabs at conversation trail off into sad, incomprehensible mutterings - has a daughter, a little older than Ez, with whom relations of late have been seriously strained.

 We learn all this through a series of flashbacks, many of them set in transport terminals, which occupy far more stage time than the hunt for Cerastes.
 In the first act, it’s Ez’s personal history that we’re privy to, while the second act allows us to enter Barry’s mind.